DIYbiosphere/sphere/docs/help/hints.md

 Throughout our documentation you may find the following hint boxes.
 They are meant to be helpful.
 Here they are explained:

-{% include _notices/warning.html title="Don’t blow things up" text="Be aware of these messages if you wish to avoid certain death" %}
+{% include _notices/warning.html title="Make sure to read this!" text="Be aware of these messages as they are essential messages to avoid bugs or misunderstandings" %}

-{% include _notices/note.html title="You should also know..." text="These extra tidbits of (sometimes) necessary information to understand more" %}
+{% include _notices/note.html title="You should also know..." text="These messages further explain information or can make disclaimers if applicable" %}

-{% include _notices/tip.html title="For (wannabe) project wizards" text="These are tips and trick for those master contributors" %}
+{% include _notices/tip.html title="Recommendations for you" text="These are tips and tricks to make contributing easier or to become a master contributor" %}

-{% include _notices/tldr.html title="Too Long; Didn't Read" text="Skip all that text and get a super short summary" %}
+{% include _notices/tldr.html title="Too Long; Didn't Read" text="Skip all that &quot;long&quot; text and read a super short summary" %}

-{% include _notices/eli5.html title="Explain Like I'm Five: Don't Panic!" text="Super simpler explanations of difficult topics" %}
+{% include _notices/eli5.html title="Explain Like I'm Five: Don't Panic!" text="Super simpler explanations of &quot;difficult&quot; topics" %}

+In addition, we have help bubbles along the way for easy quick access to tutorials! {% include _notices/tutorial.html link="http://sphere.diybio.org/help/contributing/" %} and this is a continuation.